 Fasting Lipoprotein Profile (cholesterol)

 You might have a fasting lipoprotein profile taken every four to six years, starting at age 20.
 This is a blood test that measures total cholesterol, LDL (bad) cholesterol and HDL (good) cholesterol.
-You may need to be tested more frequently if your healthcare provider determines that you’re at an increased risk for heart disease or stroke.
-After age 40, your health care provider will also want to use an equation to calculate your 10-year risk of experiencing cardiovascular disease or stroke.
-You can check your numbers using AHA’s Check.
-Change.
-Control.
-Calculator to start the conversation with your health care team.
+You may need to be tested more frequently if your doctor determines that you’re at an increased risk for heart disease or stroke.
+After age 40, your doctor will also want to use an equation to calculate your 10-year risk of experiencing cardiovascular disease or stroke.

 Like high blood pressure, often cholesterol can be controlled through lifestyle changes and/or medication.

-Your healthcare provider may ask for your waist circumference or use your body weight to calculate your body mass index (BMI) during your routine visit.
+Your health care professional may ask for your waist circumference or use your body weight to calculate your body mass index (BMI) during your routine visit.
 These measurements may tell you and your physician whether you’re at a healthy body weight and composition.
 Being obese puts you at higher risk for health problems such as heart disease, stroke, atrial fibrillation, congestive heart failure, and more.

 High blood glucose or "blood sugar" levels put you at greater risk of developing insulin resistance, prediabetes and type 2 diabetes.
 Untreated diabetes can lead to many serious medical problems including heart disease and stroke.
-If you’re overweight AND you have at least one additional cardiovascular risk factor, your healthcare provider may recommend a blood glucose test.
-Your healthcare provider may also measure glycated hemoglobin A1c levels (A1c %) in your blood to screen for type 2 diabetes.
+If you’re overweight AND you have at least one additional cardiovascular risk factor, your doctor may recommend a blood glucose test.
+Your doctor may also measure glycated hemoglobin A1c levels (A1c %) in your blood to screen for type 2 diabetes.
 An A1c level of 6.5% or higher is used to define diabetes.

 Smoking, physical activity, diet

-If you smoke, talk to your healthcare provider at your next healthcare visit about approaches to help quit.
+If you smoke, talk to your doctor at your next healthcare visit about approaches to help quit.
 Also discuss your diet and physical activity habits.
 If there’s room for improvement in your diet and daily physical activity levels, ask your healthcare provider to provide helpful suggestions.

 |Recommended Screenings||How Often?|